A Level FrenchAQA (2 Years)

 All four skills; speaking, listening, reading and writing will be assessed at the end of each course, with cultural content forming a key part of the assessment.
 The assessment methods will be varied, and will include translation, research, presenting and speaking, writing and listening/reading comprehension and grammar.

-Students will have access to resources from the Learning Resource Centre.
-The French department can also loan some materials but students will need to purchase their own online textbook.
+Students will have access to an online textbook and resources from the Learning Resource Centre.
+The French department can also loan some materials but students will need to purchase a work booklet and a novel at the end of the first year.

 Study Visits Abroad – The oral examinations account for a high percentage of the total mark.
 We therefore strongly encourage students to visit a country in which French is spoken.
 An optional study trip takes place annually and the inclusive cost is approximately £710 for one week (excluding pocket money).